aws-github-ops/handle-stale-discussions/README.md

 > Closing the discussion for staleness.
 Please open a new discussion if you have further concerns.

+### close-stale-as-answered

+Close stale discussions as answered

+Default: `false`.
+Stale discussions are closed as outdated.

 ## Contributing
 We welcome community contributions and pull requests.
 See [CONTRIBUTING.md](https://github.com/aws-github-ops/handle-stale-discussions/blob/main/CONTRIBUTING.md) for information on how to submit code.